BenAlderfer/RIT-Dining-Planner-Web/README.md

 Debit splitting web app to manage RIT food debit.

-Made with help from Joel Eager, Tim Endersby, and Stephen Cioffi.
+Made with input from Joel Eager, Tim Endersby, and Stephen Cioffi.